 (4) A person who manufactures, imports, or supplies any substance for use at a mine must, so far as is practicable, ensure that adequate toxicological data in respect of the substance and such other data as is relevant to the safe use, handling, processing, storage, transportation, and disposal of the substance is provided when the substance is supplied, and subsequently whenever requested.

-[Section 14 amended by No. 30 of 1995 s.
+[Section 14 amended: No. 30 of 1995 s.
 58; No. 68 of 2004 s.
 26.]

 15. Breaches of s.
 14, penalties for